tchamianest/Emanuel_Job/README.md

 # Emanuel_Job

-the folder contain it is src
+the folder contain it is src<br />
-the login is in components
+the login is in components <br />
-the style is in index.css
+the style is in index.css <br />

-all necessary image are in assets
+all necessary image are in assets <br />